 Documentation builds using Sphinx.
 New developers can be very helpful if they are willing to write new documentation, or to work on current documentation, adding new examples, fixing typos, improving inter-documentation linkage.
 This is also some of the most important and difficult work for the project.
 As is the case with testing, good documentation takes up a significantly larger amount of time to create than the feature itself being documented.
 It's not as fun to write documentation for most developers as it is to write actual code, but a developer who is willing and able to do so is tremendously valuable to the project.

 We hope to expand this section.
 For now, some key things to keep in mind:

 - Try to stick to PEP8 as much as possible.
 Our line width is 78 characters and we tend to break lines on backslashes rather than parenthesis; in particular SQLAlchemy generative queries are most easy to read broken up along backslashes.

 - New features can only be added if they have associated documentation that runs under Sphinx.

 - No feature or bug fix is ever committed without full unit tests to as much a degree as possible.

-The SQLAlchemy project has a great interest in attracting developers through sprints.
-Currently there is only one official "sprint" per year at Pycon US.
-We are in need of assistance for planning these sprints such that new developers are well prepared to contribute and learn about SQLAlchemy.
+The SQLAlchemy project has an interest in attracting developers through sprints.
+Currently, there are only occasional sprints typically annually at Pycon US, though not always.
+We are in need of assistance with planning, organizing and running sprints such that new developers are well prepared to contribute and learn about SQLAlchemy.
 Contributors who are interested in mentoring new developers at sprints or hosting other sprints during the year are encouraged to contact the developers, we would love to have more assistance in this area.